 I know I mentioned this above, but the way the cards have been created and designed just shows how much care has gone into creating this game.
 Each card has a couple of embossed designs on them, one is the FusionPlay logo and the other is the actual image of the action itself.
 So in Titchy & Snooks (who’s a spider), you’ll notice the webbing on the cards protrudes the card and adds a bit of extra texture to the surface, Donar has embossed waves around his hammer and Sir ShieldaLot around his shield.
 There are other effects on the cards but you get my drift.

-Also, as the game is meant to be played competitively, and you don’t want to give your opponent an advantage by seeing what card you’re about to play, all of a characters cards, including the hero card, have the same design on the back.
+Also, as the game is meant to be played competitively, and you don’t want to give your opponent an advantage by seeing what card you’re about to play, all of the characters cards, including the hero card, have the same design on the back.
 That way, when you scan them into the phone upside down, your opponent doesn’t know what’s been played until you have both put your cards in.
 Another neat design choice, in a similar vein, is the way the app works.
 You can either have the app display both characters and their choices in a side-by-side fashion with the same orientation, or you can have it flipped so you both sit opposite each other and have the app auto flip your opponents display so it’s the right way up for them.

 I’ve gotta say, I really do like the two stands you get to raise your phone up as well as it’s something I wouldn’t have even thought of yet it works great when you’re playing as it holds the phone up at a perfect height.
 Oh, and the metal tin you get with the base game – it fits all four characters and all their cards, plus a strategy guide and the two stands perfectly.

 I’m not a massive card collector/gamer these days, I used to play them all the time back in school and throughout my teenage years, but as life went on, I strayed away from card-based games and moved into my video games instead.
 I have tried many of the card-based games which made the jump to the digital platforms but none of them really grabbed my interest as I quickly got tired of Hearthstone and the Pokemon TCG.
 However, FusionPlay Heroes grabbed my attention and I ended up having a lot of fun playing the game, once I fully understood what I was doing!
-I got a few mates around and we spent a couple of hours playing through it and we were all surprised how even with a limited number of cards, every playthrough was different due to the digital aspect of the game.
+I got a few mates round and we spent a couple of hours playing through it and we were all surprised how even with a limited number of cards, every playthrough was different due to the digital aspect of the game.

 We also loved how the developers have managed to give each of the characters their own personality which comes across not only in the types of moves they perform but in their voices and reactions via the application – oh yeah, the app has voices for each of the characters and cards.
-Overall, it’s a very charming game which is sure to keep anyone entertained with its humorous illustrations and characters and it’s innovative take on the card-based game genre.
+Overall, it’s a very charming game that is sure to keep anyone entertained with its humorous illustrations and characters and its innovative take on the card-based game genre.

 FusionPlay Heroes is a really innovative combination of a physical card game being played with the aid of a digital Android app.
-The base game comes with everything you need for two players to begin ‘battling’ each other, yet two other characters are avaliable separately to purchase as well.
+The base game comes with everything you need for two players to begin ‘battling’ each other, yet two other characters are available separately to purchase as well.
 Each card is beautifully designed and hides an NFC chip which is used in combination with the free Android application in order to play the game – as such, you need to ensure you have an NFC capable device running Android 4.0.3+

 Due to the design of the overall mechanics, no two games will ever be the same and there is an infinite amount of combinations you can perform with the six action cards which are included for each character.
 If you’re looking for something different to play with your friends or family and have an Android device to hand – check out FusionPlay Heroes and see who will emerge the victor and win the chance to return home!